EleutherAI/gpt-neo/README.md

 - `tpu`: Name of the TPU to use.
 - `steps_per_checkpoint`: The frequency in steps at which to save checkpoints.
 - `--auto_layout` and `--auto_layout_and_mesh_shape` (Optional): Disable training and instead auto generate a memory efficient `layout` (and `mesh_shape`)

+## Training (with sacred)

+Sacred helps track experiments and is much nicer to work with than tensorboard.

+To use:

+1. Ensure model_dir doesnt have any metric logs in it (it trips up the metric stuff for tensorboard, which assumes that it's a continuation of the existing run).
+You can use `gsutil rm -r ...` to delete model dir

+2. Run `python3 run_experiment.py --tpu sometpuhere --model someconfig.json` Options do the same thing as in the old script.

+3. You can go to http://server_ip_goes_here:8080/ to see the Omniboard overview.
+It's password protected, ask in the discord for info.
+If you want to see the tensorboard for some reason, the `run_experiment.py` script also spins up a tensorboard and automatically assigns it a port.
+The script should print out the tensorboard port near the top of the log.

 ## Monitoring